bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 "Single-Click" refers specifically to the installation process - the application should connect to the point of sale service via the Single-Click App Auth Flow - instead of a manual process where a merchant would need to generate and input authentication credentials into the app's.

 ## Releasing Your App
 Listing apps on the BigCommerce App Marketplace is reserved for Technology Partners.
-Apply for the program here. https://partners.bigcommerce.com/English/register_email.aspx
+Apply for the program [here](https://partners.bigcommerce.com/English/register_email.aspx).
+For a general list of app requirements, see [API Docs > App Store Approval Requirements](https://developer.bigcommerce.com/api-docs/partner/app-store-approval-requirements).

-This article highlights app approval requirements. https://developer.bigcommerce.com/api-docs/partner/app-store-approval-requirements

 ## Resources
 * [Channels Toolkit Reference](https://developer.bigcommerce.com/api-docs/channels-toolkit-reference)